 If you or a loved one has developed Parkinson’s disease following years of exposure to the agricultural herbicide called Paraquat, you might be entitled to compensation and benefits via a Washington Paraquat lawsuit.
 In fact, several Paraquat lawsuits involving many different victims have already been filed against companies responsible for the production and distribution of Paraquat and its related products.

 You can join a Washington Paraquat Lawsuit for free and become part of a group that wins compensation for their damages, including medical bills, loss of health, lowered income, and reduced earning capacity.
-Consult our Paraquat Lawyers at Rueb Stoller Daniel today to learn more about how you can become part of our larger process.
+Consult our Paraquat Lawyers at Dalimonte Rueb Stoller today to learn more about how you can become part of our larger process.

 What Is Paraquat?